Human sperm competition: Intra-ejaculate sperm competition

 Noticing that sperm in a mixed sample tends to clump together--making it less mobile--and to have a high mortality rate, reproductive biologist Robin Baker, formerly of the University of Manchester, proposed about a decade ago that some mammals, including humans, manufacture "killer" sperm whose only function is to attack foreign spermatozoa, destroying themselves in the process.

-To test this idea, reproductive biologist Harry Moore and evolutionary ecologist Tim Birkhead of the University of Sheffield in the U.K. mixed sperm samples from 15 men in various combinations and checked for how the cells moved, clumped together, or developed abnormal shapes.
+To test this idea, reproductive biologist H.D.M.
+Moore, molecular biologist M. Martin and evolutionary ecologist Tim Birkhead (all from the University of Sheffield) mixed sperm samples from 15 men in various combinations and checked for how the cells moved, clumped together, or developed abnormal shapes.
 "These are very simple experiments, but we tried to mimic what goes on in the reproductive tract," Moore says.
-The team found no excess casualties from any particular donor or other evidence of warring sperm, they report in the 7 December Proceedings of the Royal Society.
+The team found no excess casualties from any particular donor or other evidence of warring sperm.
 "The kamikaze sperm hypothesis is probably not a mechanism in human sperm competition," says Birkhead.

 The findings are "the nail in the coffin for the kamikaze hypothesis," says Michael Bedford, a reproductive biologist at Cornell University's Weill Medical Center in New York City.
 He says he had never given the idea much credence.